Do Narcissists Enjoy Kissing?

 During the Love Bombing phase, the narcissist will be all over you.
 They’ll be showering you with gifts, taking you out on fancy dates and doing whatever they can to make you feel like you’ve found ‘the one.’

-They simply see you as a really great source of narcissistic supply and they’re only giving with the intention of claiming you as their item to be used and abused as they see fit.
+They simply see you as a great source of narcissistic supply.
+Therefore, the are only giving in order to claim you as their item to be used and abused as they see fit.
 They want to own you.

 This is where both of your addictions are fuelled.